 If you’ve heard of positive thinking techniques, but you aren’t using them, you could be missing out.
 Most people can admit that life is better when you’re happy.
-But if you’re suffering from anxiety, depression, body image issues, OCD, relationship issues, low self-esteem, or any other concerns that are impacting your quality of life, it can be hard to be happy.
+However, if you’re suffering from anxiety, depression, body image issues, OCD, relationship issues, low self-esteem, or any other concerns that are impacting your quality of life, it can be hard to be happy.
 It can feel impossible.
-The good news is there is a technique that started decades ago but that has expanded in recent years.
-Let’s take a look at what it is and how it can change your life.
+The good news is there is a technique that started decades ago, but that has expanded in recent years.
+So, let’s take a look at what it is and how it can change your life.

 What Is Positive Psychotherapy?

 Positive psychotherapy is a method of counseling that focuses on alleviating mood and other disorders.
 Though the process of therapy can help people get back to normal, positive thinking techniques used in psychotherapy go a step further – they help make your life better.
 This method harnesses the power of positive thinking to create constructive, lasting change.
-You will talk about your troubles but also learn to use your strengths to move away from your difficulties and into a more optimistic, rewarding life.
+You will talk about your troubles and learn to use your strengths.
+This will help you move away from your difficulties and into a more optimistic, rewarding life.

 How Do Positive Thinking Techniques Work?